AmandaDPerez/perez-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Doctoral Candidate in Social-Personality Psychology at UC Berkeley.
 I am also an adjunct professor of Psychology at DVC and lecturer at UC Berkeley.
-My research interests include include (1) Causes, consequences, and remedies to implicit and explicit racial biases, (2) Implicit racial Biases and Measurement, (3) Racial Disparities in Education and Health.
+My research interests include include:

+(1) Causes, consequences, and remedies to implicit and explicit racial biases
+(2) Implicit racial Biases and Measurement
+(3) Racial Disparities in Education and Health

 Through all of my experiences and training I have comfort teaching a wide breadth of psychological topics and courses such as: introduction to psychology, research methods, statistics, intervention psychology, social psychology, stigma and prejudice, Latinx psychology, cultural psychology, personality psychology, and positive psychology.
 Further, I have extensive experience being on the instructional team for a Massive Open Online Course (MOOC) on ed.org and feel comfortable creating and teaching a course on an online platform.